Peas – Wild Pea of Umbria

 Availability: In stock

-Dry/Soup Pea from Italy.
-The Wild Pea of Umbria is on the “Slow Food Ark of Taste” (Italy).
+The Wild Pea of Umbria, also called Roveja, is listed on the “Slow Food Ark of Taste” (see image) for its cultural and historical significance in Italy.

 “You hold in your hands a living, perpetuating fossil, a piece of history,” write the seed savers at Giving Ground Seeds.

 “Thankfully, on finding some plants growing in gullies near streams, some of those locals decided to take action.
 Daniele Testa explains, ‘Like my father before me, we were growing heritage crops here.
 My brother and I decided to start re-cultivating the roveja.
 When we applied for organic certification, the people in Brussels and the wider EU couldn’t believe this plant was the real thing’.
-Another two women from Civita di Cascia, Silvana Cresci and Gertrude Moretti, also began to reassess this rare legume.
-By the end of the 1990s in Italy, the Universities of Perugia and Ancona, along with local action groups and several farmers, had started to experiment and resume production and, by 2006, the roveja came under the protection of the Slow Food Foundation. — I first came across this pea in 2015 while I was visiting Milan, and its unique look with its multitude of colours really intrigued me.”
+Another two women from Civita di Cascia, Silvana Cresci and Gertrude Moretti, also began to reassess this rare legume.”

 Shopping Cart